 In addition to reducing and preventing acne, tretinoin cream is widely used as a treatment to prevent facial skin aging.

-In one study, participants were divided into two groups, one of which received non-prescription skincare products, and the other a 0.02% tretinoin cream in addition to moisturizing sunscreen.
+In one study, participants were divided into two groups, one of which received non-prescription skincare products, and the other a 0.02 percent tretinoin cream in addition to moisturizing sunscreen.

-Over the course of eight weeks, participants in the tretinoin group saw a significant reduction in facial skin aging, with lower periorbital wrinkle area fraction and an improvement in overall skin appearance after the treatment.
+Over the course of eight weeks, participants in both groups saw a significant improvement in facial skin aging, with lower periorbital wrinkle area fraction and an improvement in overall skin appearance after the treatment.

 Are you considering tretinoin as a way to reduce the visibility of wrinkles and other age-related skin blemishes?
 Our guide to using tretinoin for wrinkles and skin aging goes into more detail about the anti-aging benefits of tretinoin, as well as tretinoin’s safety as an anti-aging cream.